-- It provides a double-check on heart rate, especially when the target heart-rate zone is estimated from age. - Assessing RPE can be performed without stopping to "check" it, as is necessary with heart-rate monitoring. - It's free!
-There is no equipment you can buy to accurately describe your perception of intensity, whereas heart-rate monitors can be expensive.
+1 It provides a double-check on heart rate, especially when the target heart-rate zone is estimated from age.

+2 Assessing RPE can be performed without stopping to "check" it, as is necessary with heart-rate monitoring.

+3 There is no equipment you can buy to accurately describe your perception of intensity (whereas heart-rate monitors can be expensive for accurate pulse count).

-An increase in exercise intensity is directly related to an elevation in exercise heart rate and other metabolic processes.
+An increase in exercise intensity is directly related to elevation in exercise heart rate and other metabolic processes.
 Consequently, RPE can be used alone or together with heart rate when monitoring exercise intensity.

 During aerobic activities, perceived effort is a combination of sensory input from muscles, joints, breathing rate and heart rate.
 By using the RPE scale, you can more accurately "describe" your sensation of effort when exercising and gauge how hard you are working.
-Plus, RPE helps you evaluate your internal comfort zone, or "how you feel" during the exercise session, with respect to the normal sensation of exertion, breathing and even discomfort.
+Plus,